berachain/docs/apps/core/content/developers/contracts/honey-factory-reader.md

 ### previewMint

-Get the amount of Honey that can be minted with a given ERC20 token.
+Get the amount of Honey that can be minted with a given stablecoin collateral.

 ```solidity
 function previewMint(